goFrendiAsgard/zaruba/zaruba-tasks/make/fastApi/appTemplate/ztplAppDirectory/README.md

 ## Simple mechanism

-You have probably used simple injections all the time.
+You have used simple injections all the time.

 This mechanism is verbose, simple, and very readable.
-Thus you should use it whenever possible.
+Thus, you should use it whenever possible.

-Let's see how this mechanism work:
+Let's see how this mechanism works:

 ```python
 db_url = os.getenv('APP_SQLALCHEMY_DATABASE_URL', 'sqlite://')